stacksjs/stacks/README.md

 </html>
 ```

-Optional: if you prefer using Vue:
+Optionally, if you prefer using Vue:

 ```vue
 <script setup lang="ts">